Back to Blog

 Audit Current Spend

-Calculate total per-seat costs across all SaaS.
-Include hidden costs: overages, add-ons, enterprise tier upgrades.
+Calculate total per-seat costs across ALL your SaaS subscriptions.
+Crucially, include hidden costs: overages, add-ons, and enterprise tier upgrades.
+Our experience shows these can add another 20-30%.

 2